veryalien/mycobit/README.md

 # How do I make a bob for my bit?

 You can make a relatively simple, but useful breakout board to use with mycobit using a breadboard and some basic, easy to obtain hobby electronics components.
 Full instructions are coming soon!

+# mycobit History

+For a complete guide to MyCo/TPS you can have a look at the german site: http://www.elektronik-labor.de/Lernpakete/TPS/TPS0.html

+At that site you'll see that TPS has a long history, going back over a number of years.

+I bought this [Microcontroller Pack](https://www.conrad.com/p/conrad-components-10104-profi-mikrocontroller-course-material-14-years-and-over-192286 "Conrad TPS Pack") from Conrad and I was hooked.

+I apolgise profusely for the state of the 'denglisch' on the Conrad page, it might be actually be 'double Dutch', but never mind!

+I've lived in Germany for over 20 years, so it's not that much of a problem for me to understand the original documentation.

+For a lot of useful information in english I suggest that you download this pdf: http://www.elektronik-labor.de/Literatur/MyCo2014.pdf

+That is a free excerpt from a complete instruction manual which you can still purchase from amazon.
+Please note though that, unfortunately, the instruction table is very strangely formatted and doesn't contain all of the proper instruction descriptions.
+See the mycobit_info.pdf file for more details.

+Mycobit is fully backwards-compatible with the MyCo/TPS systems.
+There are a few enhancements that add new extended commands, support the larger micro:bit display and available memory.
+The input and output pins have been assigned according to the micro:bit edge connector analogue and digital pins.

 # Limitations